Euclideon/vaultclient/docs/UserGuide.md

 ![Model Loaded](images/modelloaded.png)

 1. Drag and Drop: On devices with folder exploring you can drag a file from your file explorer and drop it in the Euclideon Vault Client window to add the model to the scene.
-2. Direct URI loading: You can type a URL or path by either clicking the UDS or Folder containing the file in the Selection Window popout.
-The URL window at the top of the pane allows URL and network paths to retrieve UDS files.
+2. Direct URI loading: You can type a URL or path in the Add UDS popup.
+The path field at the top of the pane allows URL and network paths to retrieve UDS files.
 3. If you have access to projects on the server you will be able to click the "Projects" button in the menu and select a project to load.
-Projects are defined from the Vault Server you're connected to.
+Projects are loaded from the Vault Server you're connected to.

 ### 4. Settings
   - Settings contain both a large number of functional and visual customisations to the Vault Client such as changing the display theme, showing FPS, onscreen compass, displaying diagnostic and advanced GIS settings.